jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

   ### Jar of Gypsy Tears
   _Procured by the great Farseer by the name of Bor'Athus._

   Equip to any ASURYANI CHARACTER model.
-At the start of your Command phase, this model gains 1 Clairvoyance Die.
+At the start of your Command phase, this model gains 2 Clairvoyance Dice.

   ### The Phoenix Gem
   Equip to any ASURYANI CHARACTER model.
 The first time this model is slain, roll a D6 for each unit (friend or foe)